brandur/sorg/content/drafts/acid.md

 Particularly bad incidents will necessitate manual operator intervention, or even a specially crafted "fixer script" to clean up state and get everything back to normal.
+After a certain size, this sort of thing will be happening frequently, and your engineers will start to spend more and more of their time acting as janitors.

 ## Consistency (#consistency)